This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-There are lots of choices in Station 2 on White Beach for food, and a sunset stroll along the beach is worth an experience.
+There are lots of choices in Station 2 on White Beach for food, and a sunset stroll along the beach is worth the experience.
 I recommend families visit here, but I love that the Movenpick Resort gave us the chance to escape the madness.

-Free shuttle to White Beach
+3. There’s a Free shuttle to White Beach

 If you want to go into White Beach, the Movenpick makes it easier with free shuttles all day.
 The run every hour until 5 pm when they run every half an hour.
 It’s a short 20-minute drive into White Beach, and you get to gaze out the window at village life as you go by.